 With only 4 full-time faculty members, there is an undue burden on faculty members to teach courses outside their areas of expertise.
 Moreover, we've recently lost two faculty members whose areas of expertise were Logic (PHIL 120), Critical Thinking (PHIL 200), Philosophy of Religion, and History of Philosophy.
 This requires other faculty members to work outside their areas of expertise to maintain consistently balanced course offerings within the discipline.
 We recently implemented a new AA-T degree which required an overhaul of our curriculum and necessitates the creation and preparation of entirely new courses, we are still making adjustments.
-Finally, in addition to our regular contractual duties, our responsibilities have come to now include community engagement and the marketing of our program (for example the question "How do you engage with the community to keep them apprised of opportunities in your program?" here on the PRP).
+Finally, in addition to our regular contractual duties, our responsibilities have come to now include community engagement and the marketing of our program.
 An additional full-time colleague will help us with this responsibility.